OpenShot/openshot-qt/doc/effects.rst

 Effect Parent
 -------------
-The ``parent`` attribute of an effect sets the initial keyframe values to the parent effect.
-For example, if many effects all point to the same parent effect, they will inherit all their default properties, such as font size, font color, and background color for a ``Caption`` effect.
+The :guilabel:`Parent` property of an effect sets the initial keyframe values to a parent effect.
+For example, if many effects all point to the same parent effect, they will inherit all their initial properties, such as font size, font color, and background color for a ``Caption`` effect.
 In the example of many ``Caption`` effects using the same Parent effect, it is an efficient way to manage a large number of these effects.

-NOTE: The ``parent`` attribute for effects should be linked to the same type of parent effect, otherwise their defaut initial values will not match.
+NOTE: The ``parent`` property for effects should be linked to the **same type** of parent effect, otherwise their defaut initial values will not match.
 Also see :ref:`clip_parent_ref`.

 Video Effects